grubdragon/Gravity/_posts/2017-09-30-python-subs-easy.markdown

 ### And we are done!

 Thanks for reading!
 Be sure to drop by once in a while, you might learn a thing or two.
-You could comment in the below section, start a discussion and/or definitely tell me my mistakes.
+You could comment in the below section, start a discussion and/or definitely tell me my mistakes.[Comment section in progress, till then you can contact me over

+If you want to refer to a typed out solution to the problem, please look for `subs_easy.py` in

 [rattlesnake]: http://wncc-iitb.org/wiki/index.php/Rattlesnake
 [WnCC wiki]:   http://wncc-iitb.org/wiki/index.php